Annik Magerholm Fet

 Background and activities

 Dr. Annik Magerholm Fet is the Vice Rector of NTNU in Ålesund.
-She is also a Professor of Environmental management, Systems engineering and Lifecycle analysis at the Department of Industrial Economics and Technology Management at NTNU, now also a similar affiliation to the department of international business.
+She has since 1999 been a Professor of Environmental management, Systems engineering and Lifecycle analysis at the Department of Industrial Economics and Technology Management at NTNU, now also a similar affiliation to the department of international business.
 From 2014–2016 she was the Director and Academic head of NTNU's strategic research area on Sustainability.

 Scientific, academic and artistic work